Now Reports

 • Access by bus: Take a Nishitetsu bus for Katsuma from JR Saitozaki Sta. and get off at the Shikanoshima Elementary School bus stop (10 min.), then it’s one min. on foot to the beach.

-This charming golden-sand beach, separated from the main road by lush greenery, remains clean and unspoiled.
-Snorkelers and divers will prefer the rocky Shirase beach (the only diving spot in Fukuoka City), which has navigation ropes in the water leading to prime underwater sights.
+This enchanting beach, featuring golden sands tucked away from the main road by verdant greenery, retains its clean and pristine charm.
+Snorkelers and divers will be drawn to the rocky Shirase Beach, the sole diving spot within Fukuoka City.
+It’s equipped with navigation ropes in the water, guiding visitors to the best underwater views.

 Katsuma, Higashi-ku, Fukuoka